 Employers may prefer applicants who have years of experience working in networking systems, network security or information technology, according to multiple job listings found on Monster.com in October 2010.
 Areas that aspiring network security specialists should be knowledgeable in include network access control (NAC) systems, firewalls, routers, incident response techniques, intrusion prevention systems, information security methodologies, authentication protocols and different attack types.

 Earning professional certification may help network security specialists find employment or advance their careers.
 A number of different certification options are offered by Cisco, International Information Systems Security Certification Consortium (ISC2), CompTIA and other organizations.
 Certification is usually earned by passing one or more examinations.

-Some types of certification that are specific to network security specialists include the Cisco Certified Network Professional (CCNP), Cisco Certified Security Professional (CCSP) and Cisco Certified Network Associate (CCNA) certifications offered by Cisco; Systems Security Certified Practitioner (SSCP) and Certified Information Systems Security Professional (CISSP) certifications offered by ISC2; and Security+ and Linux+ certifications offered by CompTIA.
+Some types of certification that are specific to network security specialists include the Cisco Certified Network Professional (CCNP), Cisco Certified Security Professional (CCSP) and Cisco Certified Network Associate (CCNA) certifications offered by Cisco.
+The Systems Security Certified Practitioner (SSCP) and Certified Information Systems Security Professional (CISSP) certifications are offered by ISC2.
+Finally, Security+ and Linux+ certifications are offered by CompTIA.